 In the near future, the energy industry will face challenges.
-The oil and gas industry’s cyclical nature, the ongoing pandemic along with increasing need for more energy production has created a backlog of wells to be drilled.
-In the meantime, the loss of O&G professionals over the past decade means there is less expertise available, there are gaps in learning to support key decisions during high activity, and not the least, energy transition and low carbon ambitions set strict framework for drilling planning and execution.
+In the meantime, the loss of O&G professionals over the past decade means there is less expertise available, there are gaps in learning to support key decisions during high activity.
+Additionally, to secure we accelerate energy transition and aim for lower carbon impact, we must follow strict framework for drilling planning and execution.

 This leads to complex geology of exploration and appraisal drilling requiring more advanced well designs.
 Unexpected Pore Pressure (PP) and Fracture Gradients (FG) can add unplanned casing strings and sidetracks.
 Resulting Non Productive Time (NPT) costs millions and compromises the safety of natural life and people on the site.

 Development wells have also become increasingly complex with extended reach drilling (ERD) and Geosteering used to maximise production.
 Well-bore stability (WBS) is increasingly a challenge in mature, depleted, fields.

 Pore Pressure: An essential factor in well design and operation

 Pore Pressure analysis involves using data from multiple sources.
 This include Mud Logging, Logging While Drilling (LWD), Wireline Logging and, importantly, wellsite observations.